bhisaac/5eFP/5eFP-SRD-V0.1.md

 ### Monster Features
 **Bolster X.** This creature gains **bolster X**, where *X* is a pool of points used to reduce incoming damage.
 As long as this creature has a bolster pool of 1 or more, it may assign 1 or more bolster points as a free action to reduce the damage by 1 for each point spent.
 Spent points are lost.
 Whenever a creature has two or more bolster pools, it keeps the largest bolster pool and discards the rest.

 **Damage Resistance.** This creature resists any damage dealt from the listed damage types.
-Whenever this creature is assigned 1 or more points of damage from a damage type listed, divide the assigned damage in half.
+Whenever this creature is assigned 1 or more points of damage from a listed damage type, divide the assigned damage in half (minimum 1 damage).

 ## Dungeon